koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 |3.6  | 7.92 |
 |3.9  | 8.2  |

-If we draw a scatter diagram of above set of observations we get following, and it is reasonable to assume linear relationship here an
+If we draw a scatter plot of above set of observations we get following, and it is reasonable to assume linear relationship here as

 | | |
 |--:|:--|
 | $$ f\hat(x; a, b) = a + bx $$ | ![Scatter Diagram]({{site.baseurl}}/img/scatter_1001.png)|

 ## Supervised Learning
-Till now we have assumed that the relationship is deterministic, i.e. for a given value of x, y will be same all the time, but this might not be true in every case.
-There might be some randomness, and for same value of x, we might observe different value for y.
+Till now we have assumed that the relationship is deterministic, i.e. for a given value of $$x, y$$ will be same all the time, but this might not be true in every case.
+There might be some randomness, and for same value of $$x$$, we might observe different value for $$y$$.
 This randomness may be due to error in the process of measurement , or it might be inherent in the process generating these observations.
-In the presence of randomness, our modelling process changes to accomodate the randomness in the modelling, we assume that the true nature of the relationship between x and y as below
+In the presence of randomness, our modelling process changes to accomodate the randomness in the modelling, we assume that the true nature of the relationship between $$x$$ and $$y$$ as below,

 $$ Y = f(x) + \epsilon $$
 and where $\epsilon$ is uncorrelated random variable(error) statistically independent of $$x$$.

 $$ E[\epsilon] = 0  \\ Corr(\epsilon_i, \epsilon_j)=0$$

-We would like to estimate or approximate a function $f$ with some parametric function $f\hat(x;\theta)$, so that we can predict
+We would like to estimate or approximate a function $$f$$ with some parametric function $$f\hat(x;\theta)$$, so that we can predict

 $$\hat Y = f\hat(x;\theta)$$
-for any value of x.
+for any value of $$x$$.

 This function approximation(parameter estimation) is called **supervised learning** for given pair of finite observations $$O = (x_1, y_1),(x_2, y_2), .... (x_n, y_n)$$.
 When y is limited to take only finite set of values it is called **classification** and when value of y is continuous it is called as **regression**.
 We call set of all observtions available to us as training set, hence supervised learning is method to approximate or estimate the function in presence of randomness with the available training data.